Fraud detection system with 93% failure rate gets IT companies sued

 The state audit of MiDAS, delivered in February 2016, is damning enough, finding the system insecure and poorly implemented.

-Designed to save the state money, the software ended up forcing the state to hire 22 new administrative law judged to deal with the backlog of appeals and hearings – some 23,000 cases, according to Paris – created by its indiscriminate accusations of fraud.
+Designed to save the state money, the software ended up forcing the state to hire 22 new administrative law judges to deal with the backlog of appeals and hearings – some 23,000 cases, according to Paris – created by its indiscriminate accusations of fraud.

 "It was a colossal failure on every level," said Paris.